55abhilash/fuber/README.md

 ## Setup

-Fuber is a Clojure based application and makes use of Leiningen.
+Fuber is a Clojure based application and makes use of Leiningen.<br>
-You must install all of the following so as to run Fuber:
+It requires the following so as to run:
+* Clojure
+* Leiningen
+* JDK (OpenJDK or Oracle JDK)
-Clojure, Leiningen, JDK, MySQL
+* MySQL

 Now, clone this repo:<br>
 ```